 The good news is that homesteading is legal in Montana.
-Homesteading in the state dates back to 1862 when the first Homestead Act was passed, enabling US citizens to claim land provided that they lived on it, cultivated it, and improved it.
-Though several supplementary laws have been passed since homesteading is still legal in Montana.
+Homesteading in the state dates back to the Homestead Act of 1862, enabling US citizens to claim land provided that they lived on it, cultivated it, and improved it.
+Though several supplementary laws have been passed since the 1862 act, homesteading is still legal in Montana.

 Montana is also one of a few states in the country to have passed the Homestead Declaration Law, where property owners can officially declare their property as a homestead.